Great storm of 1987: Impact

-United Kingdom
+England

 The storm made landfall in Cornwall, and tracked north-east towards Devon and then over the Midlands, going out to sea via The Wash.
-The strongest gusts, of up to 100 kn, were recorded along the south-eastern edge of the storm, hitting mainly Berkshire, Hampshire, Sussex, Essex, and Kent.
+The strongest gusts, of up to 100 kn, were recorded along the south eastern edge of the storm, hitting mainly Berkshire, Hampshire, Sussex, Essex, and Kent.
 The Royal Sovereign lighthouse 6 mi off Eastbourne recorded the highest hourly-mean wind speed in the UK on its instruments at 75 kn.
 The counties of Dorset and Surrey were also heavily affected.

-The storm caused substantial damage over much of England, felling an estimated 15 million trees (including six of the seven eponymous oaks in Sevenoaks, historic specimens in Kew Gardens, Wakehurst Place, Nymans Garden, Hyde Park, London and Scotney Castle and most of the trees making up Chanctonbury Ring).
+The storm caused substantial damage over much of England, felling an estimated 15 million trees, including six of the seven eponymous oaks in Sevenoaks, historic specimens in Kew Gardens, Wakehurst Place, Nymans Garden, Hyde Park in London, and Scotney Castle and most of the trees making up Chanctonbury Ring.
 At Bedgebury National Pinetum, Kent almost a quarter of the trees were brought down.
 There have been many claims that the damage to forestry was made worse by broadleaf trees still being in leaf at the time of the storm, though this was not borne out by an analysis by the Forestry Commission.

-Fallen trees blocked roads and railways and left widespread structural damage primarily to windows and roofs.
+Fallen trees blocked roads and railways, and left widespread structural damage primarily to windows and roofs.
+More than 5,000 trees fell on railway tracks in the Southern Region, and the Midland and West Coast Main Lines were blocked.
+Beach huts were blown onto tracks at Leigh-on-Sea.
+The roofs and canopies at Limehouse and Benfleet stations were destroyed, and £300,000 of damage was caused to construction work on a new train ferry pier at Dover Western Docks station.

 Several hundred thousand people were left without power, not fully restored until more than two weeks later.
 Local electric utility officials later said they lost more wires in the storm than in the preceding decade.
 At sea, as well as many small boats being wrecked, a Sealink cross-channel ferry, the MV Hengist, was driven ashore at Folkestone and the bulk carrier MV Sumnea capsized at Dover, Kent.
-The Radio Caroline ship MV Ross Revenge weathered the storm in the north sea, being one of the few ships to be in the North Sea during the storm; it being a radio ship, it also provided radio broadcasts to thousands while most stations were offline.
+The Radio Caroline ship MV Ross Revenge survived as one of the few ships to be in the North Sea during the storm; it being a radio ship, it also provided radio broadcasts to thousands while most stations were offline.